 To adjust the colors for the gradient, first click on the Color stop icon on the left, in the middle or on the right to select which color should be adjusted.
 The selected color stop is indicated by a black triangle.
-Click with the mouse in the color field to select the color for the color stop in the Color picker and.
-For more on the settings, see the Dynamic gradient the color click and the color stop is the color for the color click and the color stop is the Dynamic gradient and the color click and the color c
+Click with the mouse in the color field to select the color for the color stop in the Color picker 367.
+For more on the settings, see the Dynamic gradient 279 chapter.